In The Hothouse

 Is there a connection between flowers and your creative process?

-What kind of flowers do you like to send as a gift?
+What flowers do you like to gift?
 Do you have a signature bouquet?

-Tell us about how you started the business and some key learnings along the way?
+Tell us about how you got to this point in your career and perhaps some of the key learnings you’ve picked up along the way?

-Describe a favourite or particularly memorable event that you have designed and tell us why it stands out?
+Name a favourite or particularly memorable collection or a piece that you have designed and why it stands out?

 What have you been doing to keep busy during lockdown?